 - Concepts for bringing new ideas through the layers of your organization without totally changing the way you lead or manage employees

-Leading Today's Teams is a customized workshop understanding that leading and in today's world, coaching "Teams of Today’s Employees" is not nearly as easy as it may sound.
-With Gen X and Millennials the changing issues of trust in the workplace, and all the dynamics of change, managing teams is far different than it used to be.
+Leading Today's Teams is a customized 4-Hour customized workshop understanding that leading and in today's world, coaching "Teams of Today’s Employees" is not nearly as easy as it may sound.
+With Gen X, Millennials and Gen Z, along with Boomers, the changing issues of trust in the workplace, and all the dynamics of change, managing teams is far different than it used to be.
 Understanding the four stages of team development, and how leadership techniques need to adjust depending on the team’s development will make managing your teams less stressful and shorten the curve to maximum productivity and success.

-- Understanding the Changing of Gen X and Gen Y in Teams
+- Understanding the Changing Leading / Coaching of Four Generations Our Teams

 - Defining Characteristics of Successful Teams and Some Surprises